 If you’ve ever integrated Oracle Billing and Revenue Management (Oracle BRM) and any third party application, such as ERP, CRM, Self-Care, etc., then you know how it’s accomplished, what the challenges/problems are, and what the result is.

 The second option is to install the WebService Manager component, start invoking the SOAP web-services and pass the data in XML format.
-However, here are a few pitfalls to this approach.
+However, there are a few pitfalls to this approach.
 Oracle BRM WebService component doesn’t support all opcodes; neither does it support customized opcodes and fields.
-In such cases. you need to extend the XSD and WSDL files, which is very time consuming and awkward.
+In such cases, you need to extend the XSD and WSDL files, which is very time consuming and awkward.

 Let’s make an opcode call to retrieve an account from BRM.
 First, we need to configure the headers’ attributes, such as BRM_URL, BRM_PORT, BRM_USER, BRM_PASSWORD.
 We also need to specify the input and output format, and the opcode format, since BRM RestBridge supports both numbers and codes for opcode identification.

 To summarize, BRM RestBridge enables fast and easy integration of Oracle BRM with any application.
-To call any opcode with any field, you don’t need to write a line of code or change any XSD and WSDL files.
+To call any opcode with any field in any format, you don’t need to write a line of code or change any XSD and WSDL files.
 Just use BRM RestBridge and voila, you’re all set.